okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 ![Go scheduler](https://res.cloudinary.com/gitgoodclub/image/upload/v1550533611/developer-notes/Screen_Shot_2019-02-19_at_10.46.20_am.png)

 Not that with one CPU, the Go scheduler runs `one` routine until finished or hits a blocking call.
+If a blocking call is hit, the scheduler pausing execution on a routine and starts the next one.